Andressaach/Credit-Risk-Classification/README.md

 ## Objectives
 - Analyze and understand the dataset.
-- Preprocess data to handle missing values, outliers, and categorical variables.
+- Preprocess data to handle missing values and categorical variables.
 - Build and evaluate Machine Learning models to classify credit risk.
-- Identify key features impacting credit risk decisions.

 ---